tyzbit/acars-processor/README.md

 \* Required at this time for ADB-S, feel free to set it to "0,0"

 \*\* The headers should be in the format `key=value,otherkey=value`

+#### Webhooks

+In order to define the content for your webhook, edit `receiver_webhook.tpl` and add the fields and values that you need.
+An example is provided which shows a very simple webhook payload that uses annotations from the ACARS annotator.